 - Enabling the option for the air operator to enroll in the Known Crewmember® Program (KCM®).
 Operators with either a Part 125 or Part 135 Certificate and a TSA Standard Security Program may be qualified for KCM®.
 In today’s highly competitive market and faced with the challenges of pilot shortages and pilot retention, this benefit can be used to attract potential hires and retain employees.

-For more information on the TFSSP application process, visit our website or by click here to download the NATACS TFSSP Operator Checklist.
+For more information on the TFSSP application process, click here.